Frequently Asked Questions

 12. Are there specific forms for use for recommendations?

-13. How old can the GRE scores be?
+13. How old can the GRE scores be for the BS to DNAP program?

 We accept only GRE scores reported officially from Educational Testing Service (ETS).
 According to their website, "GRE scores are valid for five years after the testing year in which you tested (July 1 - June 30)."